edx/commerce-coordinator/docs/decisions/0001-coodinator-design.rst

 No customer-facing user interface
 =================================

 The goal is to make this system the central coordinator of functionality from numerous other sources, not for it to be a one-to-one replacement for functionality currently in the edX Oscar-based Ecommerce system.
 As such, the expectation will be that any UI functionality will exist in 3rd party hosted services, micro-frontends, or other custom solutions that fill the specific need of the site operator.
-Any UI would be able to communicte with the public API of this service to retrieve information or perform actions on behalf of a user, however.
+Any UI would be able to communicate with the public API of this service to retrieve information or perform actions on behalf of a user, however.

 As this is a Django app, we *do* expect to use the Django Admin interface for administrative functionality such as configuration or storing Waffle flag state.